DanielChappuis/reactphysics3d/README.md

 the "develop" branch is used for development.
 This branch is frequently updated and can be quite unstable.
 Therefore, if you want to use the library in your application, it is recommended to checkout the "master" branch.

+## Questions

 ## Issues

 If you find any issue with the library, you can report it on the issue tracker [here](https://github.com/DanielChappuis/reactphysics3d/issues).

+## Author

+The ReactPhysics3D library has been created and is maintained by [Daniel Chappuis](https://github.com/DanielChappuis).

+## License

+The ReactPhysics3D library is released under the open-source [ZLib license](http://opensource.org/licenses/zlib).

+## Support

+...

 ## Credits